izzyzs/GettingCrackedAtC/2DoList/Ideas.md

 ### What I Need to Know

-1. basics of File I/O
+1. basics of File I/O ✅ (complete)

     - Opening file
     - closing file